 HIPAA compliance is essential for anyone involved in handling patient data in the healthcare industry.
 Here’s a quick breakdown of who needs to be HIPAA-compliant:

 HIPAA regulations are continuously evolving, with both minor updates and major changes being proposed.
-Here's an overview of key updates expected in 2025:
+Here's an overview of key updates expected:

 These updates are part of an ongoing effort to adapt HIPAA to current data protection needs.
 Now that we know the basics of HIPAA, let's look at its key components.